wix/media-platform-java-sdk/README.md

 ## Jobs

-The Jobs API forms the basis for all long running asynchronous operations in the platform.
+The [Jobs API][jobs-api] forms the basis for all long running asynchronous operations in the platform.

 ### Job Lifecycle

 A job is created by a service that performs a long running operation, such as video transcode or file import.

-1. On job creation it is queued for execution and assumes the 'pending' status.
+1. When a job is created, it is queued for execution, and its status is initially set to 'pending'.
-2. When the job execution commences, the job status changes to 'working'
+2. Once the job execution commences, the job status is updated to 'working'.
-3. On job completion the job assumes one of the following statuses: 'success' or 'error' and the 'result' property is populated
+3. On job completion, the job status is updated to either 'success' or 'error', and the 'result' property is populated (prior to the job's completion, the 'result' field is null).

 ### Get Job